“The critic hates most that which he would have done himself if he had had the guts.” – Steven Pressfield

 Frame = Reality

-When you create your own indestructible frame, people rage vitriol & hate towards everything you achieve.
+When you create your own indestructible frame, people rage and direct vitriol and hate towards everything you achieve.

-I wish men viewed other’s success as fuel for their own growth but the truth is that rarely do people have the intestinal fortitude to cheer on another’s greatness.
+I wish men viewed the success of others as fuel for their own growth, but the truth is that rarely do people have the intestinal fortitude to cheer on another’s greatness.

 Disregard the Opinion of the Weak